nlmazhari/react-js-admin-panel/README.md

 # react-js-admin-panel
-pretty simple and clean to start with
+pretty simple and clean to start with: no login info required, just hit the button